metta-systems/libsss/doc/spec.md

 One problem (at least with normal implementations) is that the application cannot access the packets coming after a lost packet until the retransmitted copy of the lost packet is received.
 This causes problems for real-time applications such as streaming media, real-time multiplayer games and voice over IP (VoIP) where it is generally more useful to get most of the data in a timely fashion than it is to get all of the data in order.

+A packet is routinely delayed when a packet is lost, such as due to congestion, and it must be retransmitted.
+A better multiplexed transport should delay only one stream when a single packet is lost.

 ## 2 Design Overview

 Figure 1: Protocol Architecture [source](http://www.asciidraw.com/#5612283093966789321/1974720956)